SilvioMGN/small-text/docs/index.rst

 ==========
-small-text
+Small-Text
 ==========

-[|LIBRARY_VERSION|]
+`Small-Text` provides :doc:`active learning<active_learning>` for text classification.

-`small-text` provides :doc:`active_learning` for Text Classification.
+It is designed to offer a robust and modular set of components for both experimental and applied active learning.

-It is designed to offer a robust and modular set of components for both experimental and applied Active Learning.
+Current Version: [|LIBRARY_VERSION|]

 Getting Started
 ===============